UmangPathrabe/food-recommendation/frontend/README.md

 # Frontend

 This project is a frontend web app built with ReactJS for recipe recommendation.
-Main code is in App.js in **`/src`** folder
+Main code is in App.js in **`/src`** folder.

 ## Built With